droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 Think back to when you were learning your first object-oriented programming language.
 If you learned to program in the last 15 years, there's a good chance that was your first language, period.
 You probably started off with simple concepts like conditionals and loops, moved on to methods, and then to classes.
 And then at some point your instructor (or mentor or tutorial video) introduced a concept called _inheritance_.

-If you're like me, your first exposure to inheritance was a bit of mess.
+If you're like me, your first exposure to inheritance was a bit of a mess.
 Maybe you couldn't quite get a handle on the syntax.
 Or maybe you were able to make it work on the class project and pass the exam, but couldn't quite figure out where you would ever use this in the real world.
 And then once that introductory course was over, you probably packed inheritance back up into your mental toolbox and didn't use it again for a long time.

 The fact is, inheritance is complicated.
 It's hard to use correctly, even for experienced engineers - it took me several years in industry before I felt like I had a good handle on the subject.
 Yet inheritance is a tool with first-class support in most modern languages, and which is taught to many novice programmers almost immediately.